 Let an Alameda County Domestic Violence Lawyer Advocate For You

 If you are convicted of domestic violence, you could face severe fines and even prison time.
-These risks make it crucial to contest the charges quickly.
-Contact an Alameda County domestic violence attorney at Berkowitz Law to explore your options.
+These risks make it crucial to refute the accusations and contest the charges quickly.
+It is also vitally important to understand how to comply with the terms of any protective or restraining orders that are put in place.
+Contact an Alameda County domestic violence attorney at Berkowitz Law who can provide advice and advocacy designed to safeguard your freedom and ensure your side of the story receives full consideration.

 What Counts as Domestic Violence?